ericianni/osu_interview_fall19/online_module/white_box.md

 **Path Coverage**

-Wait there are more types of coverage?!
+Wait, there are more types of coverage?!
 This is the last one we will discuss.
 Path coverage is where the tests strive to test every _path_ through the code.
 A path is a unique series of branches.
 So, with path coverage you will likely have to traverse each branch multiple times.

 **Let's see what you can do!**